bract/bract.core/README.md

 _**Requires Clojure 1.7 or higher, Java 7 or higher.**_

-### Rationale
+## Rationale

-Application development could be a blissful experience if we only have to focus on the application logic, and not worry about configuration, initialization and the sundry development and maintenance tasks applications frequently need.
+Application development could be a wonderful experience if we only have to focus on the application logic without worrying about configuration, initialization and the sundry development/maintenance tasks that applications frequently need.
 This should be a solved problem.

 ### What is Bract?

-Bract aims to be the minimal glue to bind the following pieces together:
+Bract aims to bind the following pieces together:

 - Application entry-point
 - Application configuration
-- Application initialization and launching
+- Steps to initialize and launch application
 - Extensions to _bract.core_ via Bract modules
 - Integration with libraries/frameworks via Bract modules

+Bract does not aim to:

+- Prescribe what environments (Dev/QA/Prod etc.) you may have
+- Make you use dependency injection, let alone any particular DI library

-[Keypin](https://github.com/kumarshantanu/keypin) is the only _bract.core_ dependency, for config support.
+[Keypin](https://github.com/kumarshantanu/keypin) is the only _bract.core_ dependency for config support.
 While _bract.core_ is low level and prescribes no style, it is possible to author opinionated Bract modules on top of it.
 One may even extend Bract to build a custom application framework.
 Bract is suited for various types of applications, e.g. command-line tools, web services, batch jobs, web applications etc. and integrates well with tangential, yet